eliascassis/online-pizza-ordering/README.md

 ### PREPARE ORDER

 In this task occurs the preparation of the order by the pizzeria.
-This task needs the flavors of pizza choosed by the customer to be presented and does not require output.
+This task needs the flavors of pizza choosed by the customer to be presented (input) and the preparation data as output.

 **********************************Interface description:********************************** the interface allows the restaurant to mark the flavors of the order that have been prepared and provides a button to finalize the preparation of the order as a whole.